giovannicuriel/school-management/README.md

 # school-management
-SImple service to demonstrate hapi features.
+Simple service to demonstrate hapi features.
 Also with a twist of domain-driven design